The Farmer's Glory

 To celebrate the opening of the new Inn, Mr. Burgess provided a choice selection of spirits and engaged Mr. Cornish to play his violin.
 Mr. Cornish, apparently affected by alcohol, ran into trouble when he abandoned his violin in favour of 'a number of tricks fancifully termed Bonnetting'.
 This consisted of 'giving a smart rap on the capital covering, thereby sending it down over the eyes of the wearer, when several playful digs in the ribs are usually administered'.
 One of the professor's victims, was Mr. James Holdstock publican of West Maitland, who when bonnetted administered 'a sharp kick to that part of the professor which is not the seat of reason'.
 The affair came before the police court when Mr. Cornish charged Holdstock with assault however the case was dismissed from Court.

 Cattle sales took place at Mr. Burgess' Inn as well as at Mrs. James' Hinton Hotel.

-After this, William Burgess was granted a publican's license for the Redfern Inn on the corner of Market and York Streets, Sydney.
+After this, William Burgess was granted a publican's licence for the Redfern Inn on the corner of Market and York Streets, Sydney.

 The premises of the Farmers' Glory were offered for sale in November 1860....

-The Farmers' Glory Inn at Hinton Punt - Dodds & Co have received instructions from the Mortgagees to sell by auction on the premises at the Farmers' Glory Inn, at the Hinton Punt:
+The Farmers' Glory Inn at Hinton Punt - Dodds and Co have received instructions from the Mortgagees to sell by auction on the premises at the Farmers' Glory Inn, at the Hinton Punt: